Rebuilt

-Rebuilt is the second and final studio album by the American girl group Girlicious.
-The album was released on November 22, 2010, by Universal Music Canada.
-The album draws from the dance-pop genre while infusing hints of R&B. Production initially started in 2009, after former member Tiffanie Anderson parted citing personal differences between the girls.
+Rebuilt is the second and final studio album by American girl group Girlicious.
+It was released on November 22, 2010, by Universal Music Canada.
+The record draws from the dance-pop genre while infusing hints of R&B. Production initially started in 2009, after former member Tiffanie Anderson parted citing personal differences between the girls.

-The album has sparked four singles and one promotional single; The first being, "Over You" which was released on January 5, 2010.
-The song reached number fifty-two on the Canadian Hot 100.
-"Maniac" was released on April 6, 2010 as the album's second single.
-The song peaked lower than its previous single reaching number seventy-four.
-"Drank" was released on July 20, 2010 to Canada and to the United States as a promotional song for "Rebuilt" as well as being included on Jersey Shores album soundtrack.
-The album's third single entitled "2 In The Morning" reached a peak of thirty-five giving the group their highest-charting single since "Stupid Shit".
-"Hate Love" was released on February 21, 2011 to Canadian radio stations as the group's fourth and final single from the album.
+The album's lead single, "Over You", was released on January 5, 2010.
+It peaked at number 52 on the Canadian Hot 100.
+"Maniac" was released on April 6, 2010, as the album's second single, peaking at number 74 on the Canadian chart.
+The album's third and final single, "2 in the Morning", peaked at number 35 on the Canadian Hot 100 after remaining on the chart for nine weeks, giving the group their highest-charting song since "Stupid Shit" (2008).

+"Drank" was released on July 20, 2010, in Canada and the United States as a promotional single for the soundtrack of the reality show Jersey Shore, and was later included on Rebuilt.
+"Hate Love" was sent to airplay as the fourth and final single from the album on February 21, 2011, it is the second longest-charting single of their discography, peaking at 59 after eight weeks.

-Rebuilt was the only album released following the departure of group member Tiffanie Anderson, and was the last album released with group members Chrystina Sayers, Nichole Cordova, and Natalie Mejia, and the last to be released by the group itself.
+Rebuilt was the only album released following Anderson's departure as well as the last to be released by the group before their disbandment in 2011.

 Background

-After the departure of Tiffanie Anderson in mid 2009, the group began working on their follow up album after switching from Geffen Records to Universal Music Canada.
-The album features more of a dance-pop genre while still incorporating hints of R&B. The group explained that they chose to switch genres so that their music would more accurately reflect their musical tastes as well as themselves.
+After the departure of Tiffanie Anderson in mid-2009, the group began working on their follow-up album after switching from Geffen Records to Universal Music Canada.
+The album features more of a dance-pop genre while still incorporating hints of R&B. The group explained that they chose to switch genres so that their music would accurately reflect their musical tastes as well as themselves.
 During the writing of the album, the girls had a bigger hand this time around explaining, "We got a bigger hand in the creative aspect of this album than the first one. [...]
 There wasn't a person in the room saying, 'this is what we need it to be.'
 We got to pick the parts we want to sing [...] the album will reflect more of who we are."